Anaconda is a data science platform which includes Python and R.

 At this point, a directory named /pylon5/groupname/username/.conda/envs/new-env will have been created for you.
 The /bin subdirectory will contain your new binaries.

 We have built some environments that include software for AI, Big Data and machine learning applications.

-The AI environments are built for Bridges' GPU nodes.
+The AI environments are built for the GPU nodes on Bridges and Bridges-2.
 Be sure to use one of the GPU partitions.
-See the Running jobs section of the Bridges User Guide for information on Bridges' partitions and how to choose one to use.
+See the Running jobs section of the Bridges User Guide or the Bridges-2 User Guide for information on Bridges and Bridges-2 partitions and how to choose one to use.

 to see the AI environments which you can use.